 3D printed food seems like something out of the Jetsons or too good to be true.
 In fact, if it can be pureed, it can be safely printed.
 Like something out of a sci-fi show, 3D printers layer on real pureed ingredients, like chicken and carrots, in order to recreate the foods we know and love.

 3D printed food is entirely safe to eat as long as the printer is completely cleaned and working properly.
 You might want to order your meal ahead though.
 3D food printers are still relatively slow.
 For example, a detailed piece of chocolate takes about 15 to 20 minutes to print.
 Even so, we’ve seen printers craft everything from burgers to pizza and even gingerbread houses using this mind-blowing technology.

 3D Printed Houses

 Nonprofits and cities all over the world are turning to 3D printing to solve the global homeless crisis.
 New Story, a nonprofit dedicated to creating better living conditions, built the first 3D-printed community in Mexico.
 Using a 33-foot long printer, New Story is able to churn out a 500 square-foot home, complete with walls, windows and two bedrooms in just 24 hours.
 So far, New Story has created mini 3D-printed home neighborhoods in Mexico, Haiti, El Salvador and Bolivia, with more than 2,000 homes being 100 percent 3D printed.

 3D Printed Organs and Prosthetic Limbs

 In this process, organs are first 3D modeled using the exact specifications of the recipient’s body, then a combination of living cells and polymer gel (better known as bioink) are printed off layer-by-layer to create a living human organ.
-This breakthrough technology has the ability to change the medical industry as we know it and reduce the drastically-high number of patients on the organ donation waitlist in the US.
+This breakthrough technology has the ability to change the medical industry as we know it and reduce the drastically high number of patients on the organ donation waitlist in the United States.

 3D Printed Aerospace Technology